Overview of Banks in Turkey

-The bank operates out of Istanbul with around 55,000 employees.
-It manages a network of 1,351 branches in Turkey and 23 branches in other countries, as well as 6,527 ATMs.
+Isbank operates out of Istanbul with around 23,300 employees.
+It manages a network of 1,227 branches in Turkey and 22 branches in other countries, as well as 6,521 ATMs.

 Headquartered in Istanbul, Garanti Bank was incorporated in 1946.
 The bank offers various financial products and services such as personal banking, SME banking, and commercial/corporate banking products and services.

-Garanti operates through 937 branches in Turkey, as well as eight branches and three overseas representative offices.
-It employs around 22,000 employees and serves approximately 14 million customers.
+Garanti operates through 904 branches in Turkey, as well as seven branches and two overseas representative offices.
+It employs around 18,600 employees and serves approximately 14 million customers.

-As of December 31, 2017, the bank operated 800 branches in Turkey and one branch internationally and served around 14.3 million clients.
+The bank operates 770 branches and 5,100 ATMs in Turkey and one branch internationally and serves around 14.3 million clients.

-Founded in 1944, Yapi Kredi Bank serves customers in Turkey, the Netherlands, Azerbaijan, Russia, and Malta.
+Founded in 1944, Yapi ve Kredi Bank serves customers in Turkey, the Netherlands, Azerbaijan, Russia, and Malta.
 It operates through Retail Banking, Corporate and Commercial Banking, and Private Banking and Wealth Management segments.
-It is headquartered in Istanbul City and employs around 19,000 individuals.
+It is headquartered in Istanbul City and employs around 16,900 individuals.